eberban/eberban/books/tour/src/compounds.md

 # Compounds [C]

 Providing a root for every concept would be extremely impractical.
-Complex concepts are often based on multiple more basic concepts, and compounds are used for this purpose.
+Complex concepts are often built upon multiple more primitive concepts, and compounds are used for this purpose.

 Compounds allow transforming any string of valid eberban words into a single